 Based on the site’s capacity and University stakeholder goals, the original Master Plan was designed by Cindy Tyler while a partner at MTR.
 Seventy of the Arboretum's 125 acres are occupied by a mature oak-hickory forest, where University students study transects of the woodland regime.
 The remaining 55 acres feature terraced display gardens and naturalized collections of shade loving plants in a secluded valley embraced by steep slopes and hilltops with commanding views.
 The master plan focused on the valley, to create areas of respite balanced by colorful display gardens.

-In 2010, Terra was called back to help the University evaluate development priorities through the design of an updated Master Plan.
+Terra was called back to help the University evaluate development priorities through the design of an updated Master Plan.
 University representatives and a non-University Advisory Committee were consulted to ensure both audiences’ needs were met.
 The Valley Floor Gardens, which offer a diverse collection of sun and shade plants and showcase the artful stormwater management exhibit that cuts through the lowlands, were chosen for early implementation.
 As part of an effort to attract more families to the Arboretum, The Family Garden targets a pre-school audience at the north end of the Arboretum.
 Winding valley paths guide guests to Sycamore Flat at the Arboretum’s center, where a magnificent stand of mature sycamore on the valley floor hosts a treehouse village, intriguing to older youth.

 The dramatic landscapes and spectacular woodlands of Edith J. Carrier Arboretum are a sought-after oasis on campus and for visitors from the surrounding Harrisonburg area, but they also serve as a rigorous outdoor learning laboratory for university students.